minoa-lang/reference/src/type-system/types/composite-types/union-types.md

 These 2 additional rules losen the restriction of the `active` field.
 To be more precise, it gets rid of the notion of an active field, since it is guaranteed that each field will always have a valid value.

-`safe` union also allow all their field to be accessed from outside of an `unsafe` context.
+`safe` unions also allow all their field to be accessed from outside of an `unsafe` context.

+If types are marked as `@no_transmute`, in this case, these types may not be used within a `safe` union.

 ## Pattern matching on unions [↵](#union-types)

-Unions can also be accesed inside when pattern matching, with the restiction that exactly one field is allowed to be matched at any time.
+Unions can also be accesed inside when pattern matching, with the restiction that exactly one field (or all fields in an anonymous field) is allowed to be matched at any time.

-Since reading from a pattern field is unsafe, the corresponding match must be done in an unsafe context.
+If reading from a pattern field is unsafe (i.e. not from a `safe` union), the corresponding match must be done in an unsafe context.

-Pattern matching directly on a union is not allowed, it is only allowed when it is part of a larger structure when there is a separate disambiguation in addition to the union, like a value coming from an FFI context.
+Pattern matching directly on a non-`safe` union is not allowed, it is only allowed when it is part of a larger structure when there is a separate disambiguation in addition to the union, like a value coming from an FFI context.

 > _Example_: Trying to match on a union field only will result in an error
 > ```